Prepare for consultation with rheumatologist

 - What happens if I do not start treatment?

 Report / epic

 Usually, a report from the consultation will be sent to the referring doctor and to the GP.
 You can also request a copy, but be aware that it is in professional language that can be difficult to understand.
 If you have any doubts about the content, you can inquire about the contents of your GP or ask at the next rheumatologist consultation.
 Obvious errors in the report should be communicated to the specialist via contact information that should be found on your letter of invitation.

 In parts of Health South-East you can see your own journal.
-Please read more about my journal here
+Please read more about my journal here (in Danish)

 Not everyone needs control with a specialist, but by active inflammation or the use of immunosuppressive drugs recommended specialist controls in addition to the GP`s follow-up.